zubairniazi/mern-app/README.md

 # MERN App

-A tool to perfom CRUD implementation in MERN.
+A tool to perfom CRUD operations in MERN.

 There are two directories: